StepanTymofiichuk/vocabulary-app-wxpython/README.md

 # User Documentation for Italian Test Application

 ## Introduction
-The Italian Test application is designed to practice and test their Italian vocabulary.
-The application presents words in one language and requires to input the corresponding translation in anoter language.
-You will receive feedback on your responses and monitor your progress throughout the test.
+The Italian Test application helps practice and test Italian vocabulary.
+The application presents a  word in one language and requires to input the corresponding translation in another language.
+Throughout the test, you will receive feedback on your responses and your progress.

 ![Quick Start Guide](https://github.com/StepanTymofiichuk/vocabulary-app-wxpython/blob/main/il_Testo_Del_%20Vocabulario.gif)